SciML/RootedTrees.jl/docs/src/tutorials/RK_order_conditions.md

 where ``y^i`` are the stage values.

 In [RootedTrees.jl](https://github.com/SciML/RootedTrees.jl),
-Runge-Kutta methods are represented as [`RungeKuttaMethod`](@ref)s.
+RK methods are represented as [`RungeKuttaMethod`](@ref)s.